Understanding SelfDecode PGx Reports: Medication Check vs DNAmind

 Why this matters: Not all genetic associations are equally reliable.
 DNAmind intentionally casts a wider net, but that comes with more uncertainty.

-3. Clinical Scope & Focus
+3. Clinical Scope and Focus

 • Broad medical coverage across many specialties, including: